pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1769 Cloud Computing Certifications
+I am doing two cloud certifications, IBM Cloud Advocate and AWS Cloud Practitioner.
+In the work they have the inniciative to offer some certifications to make available for the employees.
+I signed up for these two and the study schedule starts this week.
+I feel like in school because we have study groups and also every week we have a validation step to ensure we are studying the certification.
+I will have to reduce my DSA study to focus on this, I don't want to stop my DSA study because if you stop you require another effort to start again and remember the things.

 ### Day 1768 Brute Force Solutions

 Today I solved two problesm with the **Brute Force** solution, the problem with this was the problems can pass all the test cases